- Posted by: Jeff in Gift Registry

 A reader writes:

-"My fiance and I have been engaged for 6 months and are getting married in Summer of 2011 and in the time we have been together we have gone to a few other weddings and have more coming up in the future.
+“My fiancé and I have been engaged for 6 months and are getting married soon.
+In the time we have been together, we have gone to a few other weddings and have more coming up in the future.
 I took a look at the wedding registry for one of the upcoming weddings and the items on there are ridiculous!
 Some of the highlights are:

 $165 for a Gravy boat